Saturday, 4 July 2026

 Gotta say, sounds better than anything on the last record which was pretty disappointing.
 Tape 05 isn't so much the idyllic or even the deliciously eerie Boards Of Canada sound, it's more on the ominous tip and then there's a harp!
 There's even a hint of anthemic post-rock here.
 I kinda don't even wanna contribute anything to the discourse because just shut up everyone, I hate all your dumb and boring opinions and speculations and theories and breakdowns and lame youtube channels.
 Sometimes I think half these twits are just marketing nerds in it for the obscure advertising campaigns...

 In 1998 they were my private electronic duo.
 Maybe I want it to be just like it was in 1998 when my mate, an electronic music fan, a so called aficionado, didn't even care or buy the cd after I told him Music Has The Right To Children was the best thing in its field since Quique or Selected Ambient Works Volume II and the best album of the year.
-Astonishingly it didn't make Wire Magazine or Melody Maker's top 50 albums of 1998!
+Astonishingly it didn't make Wire Magazine or Melody Maker's best 50 albums of 1998 lists!
 Simon Reynolds didn't even review it.
 I wasn't ever on the bloody internet so I was oblivious as to whether dorks were on there talking about it or not on their message boards and what not... so Music Has The Right To Children was my private little joy.
 It was just me, my discman and the glinting memory-delic Boards Of Canada with their oscillating off-pitch analogue synths and hypnotic beats.
 Glorious.

 Smokes Quantity [1998]

-The sound of my malfunctioning brain trying to conjure meaningful long lost memories but only getting nostalgic glimpses of a sci-fi wildlife documentary from the 70s I probably didn't star in as a child then again...
+The sound of my malfunctioning brain trying to conjure meaningful long lost memories but only getting nostalgic glimpses of a sci-fi wildlife documentary from the 70s that I probably didn't star in as a child but then again...

 Tuesday, 21 April 2026